safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Confirm that the Transaction was Executed

-We know that the transaction was executed if the balance in our Safe changed.
+You know that the transaction was executed if the balance in your Safe changes.

 ```tsx
 const afterBalance = await safeSdk.getBalance()